wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-anti-fraud-detection-microservice-in-net-and-vonage.md

 ## Building The Main Fraud Detection Logic

 The small (micro) service you’ll build will simulate interacting with inputs and outputs via an event bus or queue.
-Exposing functionality directly via a REST API or another RPC method can lead to issues like \[chatty services], less resilient systems, etc.
+Exposing functionality directly via a REST API or another RPC method can lead to issues like [chatty services](https://docs.aws.amazon.com/whitepapers/latest/microservices-on-aws/chattiness.html), less resilient systems, etc.

 To keep things simple, this tutorial will store messages/events using the file system.